0xNuru/0xnuru.github.io/README.md

 # Astrafort.com
-This repo contains the source code for Astrafort's website
+This repo contains the source code for Astrafort's website.